octetz/k8s-static-pods/README.md

 1. Hosting the Kubernetes control plane.
 2. IoT and edge deployments.

 Creating the Kubernetes control plane via static pods is [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)’s approach.
-In order to run the `kube-apiserver`, `kube-controller-manager`, and `kube-scheduler` as pods, you need to create those them before the control plane exists.
+In order to run the `kube-apiserver`, `kube-controller-manager`, and `kube-scheduler` as pods, you need to create them before the control plane exists.
 A classic chicken and the egg dilemma.
 Static pods solve this.

 IoT and Edge deployments are newer cases that I haven’t seen in the wild yet, but may benefit from static pods.